rackerlabs/rackspace-how-to/content/rackspace-email/rackspace-webmail.md

 type: article
 created_date: '2012-05-27'
 created_by: Rackspace Support
-last_modified_date: '2017-08-16'
+last_modified_date: '2017-11-26'
-last_modified_by: Nate Archer
+last_modified_by: Paige Warmker
 product: Rackspace Email
 product_url: rackspace-email
 ---

-Rackspace Email allows you to check and manage their email online through a Webmail interface.
-Webmail is a direct connection to your email without the need of additional software.
+Rackspace Email allows you to check and manage your email online through a Webmail interface.
+Webmail is a direct connection to your email without the need for additional software.
 Messages that are sent and received using Webmail will be waiting for you the next time you log into the portal.
 The Webmail portal provides most of the same functionality a mail client would offer, from sending and receiving email to setting up email signatures and even setting up email forwarding to your personal email accounts.

 ### Log in to Webmail

-To log in into Webmail, go to <https://apps.rackspace.com/>.
+To log in to Webmail, go to <https://apps.rackspace.com/>.

 When you log in, Rackspace allows several options: